-To ensure that all parts of Serbia are adequately equipped to combat large fires while protecting human lives, property, and the environment, Emanuele Giaufret, Ambassador and Head of the European Union (EU) Delegation to Serbia, and Yakup Beris, Resident Representative of the United Nations Development Programme (UNDP) in Serbia, today handed over seven fire-fighting tankers in Pančevo to Ivica Dačić, Deputy Prime Minister of Serbia and Minister of the Interior.
+To ensure that all parts of Serbia are adequately equipped to combat large fires while protecting human lives, property, and the environment, Emanuele Giaufret, Ambassador and Head of the European Union (EU) Delegation to Serbia, and Yakup Beris, Resident Representative of the United Nations Development Programme (UNDP) in Serbia, today handed over seven fire-fighting cisterns in Pančevo to Ivica Dačić, Deputy Prime Minister of Serbia and Minister of the Interior.

 Ambassador Giaufret emphasised that, thanks to EU support, Serbian firefighters and Civil Protection teams now have new equipment to better respond to crises, protect lives, and preserve the environment.